craftcms/commerce-stripe/README.md

 #### Local Development

 When you've set up that URL in the Stripe dashboard, you can view the signing secret in its settings.
 Enter this value in your Stripe gateway settings in the Webhook Signing Secret field.
 To use webhooks, the Webhook Signing Secret setting is required.

-We recommend emitting all possible events for the webhook.
+We recommend enabling all available events for the webhook.
 Unnecessary events will be ignored by the plugin.

 > [!NOTE]
-> We advise using the [Stripe CLI](https://stripe.com/docs/stripe-cli) in development to test webhooks.
+> We advise using the [Stripe CLI](https://stripe.com/docs/stripe-cli) in development.
 See Stripe’s [Testing Webhooks](https://stripe.com/docs/webhooks/test) article for more information.

 ## Uprading from 3.x